Skip to content

 Why Marrakech?

-Firstly, it is less than four hours by plane from London - a trip in the blink of an eye.
+For a start, it's less than four hours by plane from London - a trip in the blink of an eye.

 Thirdly, its location at the tip of North Africa means that it is reasonably warm for most of the year, with many sunny days and little rainfall.

 Finally, English is widely spoken in Marrakech, although Arabic is the official language.
-You shouldn't have too much trouble communicating in general, even if you only speak English - or French, which is Morocco's unofficial backup language.
+You shouldn't have too much trouble communicating in general, even if you only speak English - or French, which is Morocco's unofficial emergency language.

 Do I have to be a resident to buy a villa?